Capitains/tutorial-nemo/2-playing-with-js-css-xslt.md

 - any other key should be an identifier for a specific text, in case you have a transformation routine specific to each of your text or one single text in all your texts

 and value behaves such as :
-- as string, they represent the path to an XSLT of your choice.
-Nemo will makes the parsing itself and will run it automatically.
-For us, this means we'll use `/components/main.xsl` as the value
+- As string, they represent the path to an XSLT of your choice.
+Nemo will make the parsing itself and will run it automatically.
+For us, this means we'll use `/components/main.xsl` as the value.
 - [*Advanced Users only*] as *Callable* (function or object), they will transform the XML objet itself.
 The callable is passed four parameters in the following order: a [Collection object](http://mycapytain.readthedocs.io/en/2.0.6/MyCapytain.classes.html#collection), a [lxml.etree.Element object](http://lxml.de/tutorial.html#the-element-class), the identifier of the current object as string, the identifier of the subreference as a string.

-In our case, the result of the instantiation will be
+In our case, the result of the instantiation will be:

 ```python
 nemo = Nemo(